-NOTE: Beginning January 1, 2015, SSA will no longer provide the Fee Detail Summary with the IRS Form 1099-Misc issued to representatives who received from us payment of $600 or more during the calendar year.
+NOTE: As of January 1, 2015, SSA no longer provides the Fee Detail Summary with the IRS Form 1099-MISC.

 In the past, we have provided the Fee Detail Summary as a courtesy to representatives, but due to increasing costs associated with processing, printing, and mailing the sheets, we have discontinued this service.With the payments, we provide information to the financial institutions where representatives receive their direct payments.
 We also recommend that representatives retain all detailed claim and authorized fee payment notices from us.
 This will help for an easier reconciliation of the payments at the end of the year.

 Section 406 of Public Law 106-170, the Ticket to Work and Work Incentives Improvement Act of 1999, established an assessment for the services required by SSA to determine and certify payments to representatives under the section 206(d) of the Social Security Act.
 This assessment is currently deducted from each fee payment to representatives.
-However, pursuant to 1.6041-1(f) of the IRC regulations, the IRS considers the gross amount (before the assessment) as the amount that should be reported on the Form 1099-MISC.
+However, pursuant to 1.6041-1(f) of the IRC regulations, the IRS considers the gross amount (before the assessment) as the amount that should be reported on the Forms 1099-MISC and 1099-NEC.
 The aggregate assessments may be taken as a business expense as appropriate.

 Direct deposit of fee payments for both title II claims and title XVI claims is available for representatives who have completed both steps in the registration process and requested fee payment by electronic fund transfer.
 The financial institution receiving the direct deposit is provided with information which may assist representatives to identify the source of the payment.
 This information includes the first four letters of the claimants' first name, the first thirteen letters of the claimants' last name, any suffix to the claimants name, the claimants' SSN, and the payment amount.
 It is at the discretion of the financial institution to provide this information to representatives and other account holders.